renDOGE Price Hits $0.13 on Top Exchanges (RENDOGE)

-renDOGE (RENDOGE) traded 4.5% higher against the US dollar during the 1-day period ending at 11:00 AM Eastern on March 27th.
-One renDOGE coin can currently be purchased for about $0.13 or 0.00000284 BTC on popular exchanges. renDOGE has a market cap of $391,024.03 and approximately $17,555.00 worth of renDOGE was traded on exchanges in the last day.
-Over the last seven days, renDOGE has traded up 14.1% against the US dollar.
+renDOGE (RENDOGE) traded 5.7% higher against the dollar during the 1-day period ending at 23:00 PM Eastern on April 1st.
+One renDOGE coin can currently be bought for about $0.13 or 0.00000283 BTC on popular exchanges.
+Over the last seven days, renDOGE has traded 9.4% higher against the dollar. renDOGE has a market cap of $405,111.85 and $20,670.00 worth of renDOGE was traded on exchanges in the last day.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.